 Step 2.
 Make notes and answer these questions with a partner.

 - What is the variable for each axis on the graph?

 - How is each variable counted or measured?

-- Can you write one or hypothesis sentences using the data from the video?
+- Write one hypothesis sentence using the data from the video.

 If you teach writing in an EFL classroom, why not buy a useful resource, Teach Essential Writing Skills.
 Transform the quality of EFL student writing by focusing on four essential skills.
 Click here for details about the ebook that should be part of every writing teacher’s resource library.

 Cut your lesson prep time with this 240-page collection of ESL resources that stimulate language learning and critical thinking: awesome pair work speaking activities, logic puzzles, trivia, word games and much more.
 Simplify your lesson planning because teaching should be a joy, not a chore.